-In addition, the next way to assess the fidelity of the intervention showed that participants in the experimental condition reported that, generally, they actively participated in the activities more than 91%, and they reported that the activities were useful for them.
-They also noted some positive opinions, such as "It was really good for me" and "I would like to continue activities even after the program end", which details are presented in Supplementary file 2.
+In addition, the next way to assess the fidelity of the intervention showed that participants in the experimental condition reported that, generally, they actively participated in the activities at a level of more than 91 per cent, and they reported that the activities were useful for them.
+They also noted some positive opinions, such as "It was really good for me" and "I would like to continue activities even after the program ends" (the details are presented in File S2).